sfvicente/RestApiBestPractices/Docs/ErrorHandling.md

 <br>

-### Always implement proper logging for all `5xx` errors to facilitate debugging and improve server reliability.
+### Always implement proper logging for all `5xx` errors to facilitate debugging and improve server reliability
 Ensure that all `5xx` error responses are properly logged to facilitate debugging and improve server reliability.
 This helps identify issues quickly and enables developers to address and resolve them effectively.